Datavisualiatie-UGent/project-dv25-5/src/health.md

   </div>
 </div>

-<p class="text-container">This chart shows the percentage of people who consume alcohol at different frequencies across BMI categories.
-Notably, most underweight individuals never drink alcohol.
-The proportion of daily drinkers rises from underweight to normal and then to overweight, but drops again in the obese group.
+<p class="text-container">When examining health-related variables, several patterns emerge.
+For instance, alcohol consumption and BMI are clearly related.
+Most underweight individuals tend to avoid alcohol entirely, while the proportion of daily drinkers increases among those with normal and overweight BMIs.
+This proportion drops again in the obese group.
 This might be explained by increased motivation to lose weight among obese individuals, or by health issues that discourage frequent alcohol use.</p>

 <h2>Correlation with diabetes</h2>